What is Networking?

-Networking is simply an information exchange between you and another person.
+Networking is an information exchange between you and another person.
 It involves establishing relationships with people who can help you advance your career in many ways.
-A networking contact could result in one of the following:

 - “Inside information“ on what's happening in your field of interest, such as an organization's plan to expand operations or release a new product.

 - Job search advice specific to your field of interest (where the jobs are typically listed).

 - Tips on your job hunting tools (resume and /or portfolio).